dward2/BME547/Lectures/git_workflow.md

 ## Exercise
 Lets write a program that will do some basic laboratory test result checks.

+#### Specifications
+* Allows user to select the type of test (HDL vs LDL vs Total)
+* Allows user to enter the test result
+* Calculates whether the entered test results is in or out of desired ranges
+* Outputs the result to the user

+__Question__:  How might we split up this work?

+#### If not already done
 * Create a GitHub repository with a `README.md` file
 * Clone repository to your local computer